scippie75/arch_bto_15x990/README.md

 If you have non-SSD disks in the laptop, further power-saving measures can be taken by slowing down writing cached data to disk, slowing down the spin-up rate of the motors, etc. See [https://wiki.archlinux.org/index.php/Power_management#Writeback_Time](Power Management, writeback time) and things around it.

+## Graphical environment

+### Set up intel+nvidia hybrid graphics

+If 32-bit (Steam) is needed, enable the [https://wiki.archlinux.org/index.php/Official_repositories#multilib](multilib repository).

+First install intel:

+    # pacman -Syu mesa lib32-mesa vulkan-intel
+    # pacman -Syu nvidia nvidia-prime nvidia-utils lib32-nvidia-utils
+    # pacman -Syu i3-gaps terminator lightdm lightdm-gtk-greeter i3status

+Actually, I didn't install lightdm-gtk-greeter, but chose for lightdm-slick-greeter (which works great on HiDPI screens), but this is only available in the AUR.
+This also makes it easy to immediately install other stuff from the AUR.

+    # yay -Syu i3-gaps terminator lightdm lightdm-slick-greeter i3-scrot i3status

+You need to manually edit /etc/lightdm/lightdm.conf, adding this under the [Seat:*] section:

+    greeter-session=lightdm-slick-greeter

+To enable automatic HiDPI scaling in i3 and some other nice stuff I stole from Manjaro, copy the .Xresources file in this repository to your home folder.
+Change the Xft.dpi value on the first line to whatever dpi you like.
+For best results, it should be a multiple of 96 though.

+A good startup for an i3 config file is also in this repo (WIP) and must be copied to $HOME/.config/i3/config

 ## Very specific setup

 ### Create SSH tunnel with another computer